Irene Tu: Early life

-As of October 2020, Tu reported not having had a relationship in 3 years.

 Education

 Tu attended Northwestern University for two years; she considered majoring in environmental science but ultimately found its subject matter too depressing.
 She then switched to economics for a semester but found she had trouble understanding the discipline.
 She next considered gender studies as well as Asian-American studies.
-However, upon transferring to the University of California, Berkeley, she found she did not care for the gender studies class offerings there, but it so happened that by then she had enumerated a number of credits in Asian-American studies, so ultimately she majored in that.
+However, upon transferring to the University of California, Berkeley, she found she did not care for the gender studies class offerings there, but it so happened that by then she had accumulated a number of credits in Asian-American studies, so ultimately she majored in that.

 Career

 Tu began performing her standup while at Northwestern, which continued while she was still a student at Berkeley.

 Post-college, Tu worked at Eastwind Books of Berkeley, a small bookstore one of her Asian-American studies professors owned.
 Also in the Bay, Tu co-founded and hosted a monthly comedy show at White Horse Bar in Oakland called Man Haters.
 It went on to tour nationally, with different comedians, including Tu, hosting.
 Additionally, she hosted Hysteria, a weekly comedy open mic for female and queer comics, which was named the East Bay Express 2016 and 2017 Best Comedy Show.
 In 2018, she performed at the Asian Pacific Islander Cultural Center of San Francisco's 21st Annual United States of Asian America Festival.

 Relocating to Los Angeles later in 2018, Tu began performing at a variety of events such as Kids in the Yard, Very Forward!, Woman Crush Wednesdays and Gays 'R' Us at the Hollywood Improv, and Asian AF Los Angeles's Autumn Moon Rap Battle.
 She also began performing at venues ranging from Fais Do-Do and Dynasty Typewriter to the Ace Hotel and Geeky Teas & Games.
 Also in 2018, Tu was featured on Out On Stage: The Series on Pluto TV.

 In 2019, Tu toured as part of Minority Retort, a Portland-based, stand-up comedy show featuring only comedians of color.
 Also in 2019, Tu opened for Patton Oswalt on the southwest leg of his comedy tour, hosted the Balboa Theatre's Oscars party, and hosted Comedy x Pop Up Food on a weekly basis.
 She performed at Oakland Pride in September 2019.
 She also continued touring, performing at venues such as Cobb's Comedy Club, Montgomery College's Cultural Arts Center at Silver Spring, and the Brooklyn Museum, among others.

 Tu is selected as a performer for the 2020 Southland Comedy Festival.
 The festival organizers consider the lineup to be "20 of the most talented comedians from around the country".
 Tu is also slated to perform at SF Sketchfest 2020.

+In March 2025, it was announced that Tu would be performing at Belly Laughs Comedy & Food Festival alongside other comedians such as Margaret Cho, Kumail Nanjiani, and Helen Hong.